oaltinok/HEP_Tools/README.md

 	* Charged Current Neutrino Interaction inside Fiducial Volume
 	* Final State Particles: muon, proton, and pi0

+## MINERvA Operations:
+### CAMAC_DataReader
+* Package responsible for processing CAMAC Readout File
+	* CAMAC Provides electronic signal output from the Test Beam Detector
+	* Package reads the output data and converts scalars to real values
+	* Updates the NearlineCurrentHistos.root File interactively
+	* NearlineCurrentHistos.root file read by GMBrowser to show the plots to the Shifter

 ## Other Algorithms:

 ### dEdX_pID